 In 2000 - 2001 following completion of her law degree, Maureen articled with a civil litigation firm in her hometown of Thunder Bay, Ontario, and was called to the Ontario Bar in 2002.
 In 2003, she passed the Qualified Lawyers Transfer Test to become a Solicitor in England and Wales.
 For almost two years she practised in the Insurance Litigation Department of Halliwells LLP in Manchester, England.

 Maureen and her family returned to Canada in 2004, and she was called to the Alberta Bar in May 2005.
 She returned to private practise shortly thereafter, and has, since then, appeared as counsel before all levels of Court in Alberta.

 Maureen is Co-Chair of the Personal Injury Subsection of the Canadian Bar Association - Alberta.
-She is also Vice-President, Membership South, of the Alberta Civil Trial Lawyers Association (ACTLA).
+She is also Treasurer of the Alberta Civil Trial Lawyers Association (ACTLA).
 In addition, she has served as a volunteer facilitator with the Legal Education Society of Alberta's "CPLED" Bar Admission Course.

-An avid skier, Maureen is a volunteer ski instructor with the Canadian Association for Disabled Skiing (CADS).
+An avid skier, Maureen has been a volunteer ski instructor with the Canadian Association for Disabled Skiing (CADS).
 In addition, she serves on the Board of Directors of Between Friends, a local charitable organization which organizes and facilitates social and recreational programs for persons with disabilities.